gleicon/mcpfier/README.md

 ```

 Analytics tracks:

 - Total commands executed
 - Success rates and error counts
 - Average execution times
 - Most frequently used commands
+- UPStream success and error codes

+If MCPFier is running on server mode you can access its html analytics dashboard.
+For instance, if it is running the default configuration it would be at (http://localhost:8080/mcpfier/analytics).

 **Note**: The analytics database directory must exist before starting MCPFier.
 Create the directory manually: